Fortified granary Qasr al Hadj, Libya

 Libya is a “nexus and peace partner” of the Federal Ministry for Economic Cooperation and Development (BMZ).
 Cooperation with these partner countries focuses on the structural causes of conflict and migration and supports the restoration of peace and stability.

-BMZ advises the government and the administration on reconstruction and on creating and improving the performance of state structures and also strengthens civil society, above all women.
+The BMZ advises the government and the administration on reconstruction and on creating effective state structures and also strengthens civil society, above all women and young people.
 As Libya has significant income from oil exports, financing of the required infrastructure lies to a large degree with the country itself.

-- Municipal development: Improvement of living conditions in 25 municipalities situated along key migration routes, e.g. by establishing waste disposal services for 700,000 people, increasing drinking water quality for 1.1 million people, setting up women’s centres, providing better schooling for 100,000 children and strengthening citizen participation in municipalities.
+Strengthening citizen participation in municipalities to advance an efficient decentralisation.
+Improvement of living conditions in 30 municipalities situated along key migration routes, e.g. by establishing waste disposal services for 700,000 people, increasing drinking water quality for 1.1 million people, setting up women’s and youth centres, providing better schooling for 100,000 children. - Social empowerment of women and youth:

-- Social engagement among young people: More than half of the Libyan population is under 30.
-Most young people are excluded from social and political participation however, and there are virtually no state or civil society structures for empowering them.
-In six municipalities, youth multipliers are being trained, youth centres set up and programmes supported.
+More than half of the Libyan population is under 30.
+Most young people and especially women are excluded from social and political participation however, and there are virtually no state or civil society structures for empowering them.
+Projects are being run in six municipalities to train youth multipliers, set up youth centres, and support programmes in 16 public training institutions on inclusive entrepreneurship. - Health care services:

-- Health care: Improvement of health care for 240,000 people, establishment of rapid response teams and emergency committees in 15 municipalities, psychosocial support for 10,000 children, logistical support for the COVID-19 vaccination programme with a particular focus on refugees and migrants.
+Improvement of health care for 347,000 people, establishment of rapid response teams and emergency committees in 15 municipalities, psychosocial support for 10,000 children, improvement of maternal and neonatal health. - Renewable energies and environmental protection:

-- Renewable energies: Support for the decentralised use of solar energy to prevent power outages and alleviate conflict over energy supply.
+Support for the decentralised use of solar energy to prevent power outages and alleviate conflict over energy supply.
+Capacity building for climate adaptation at the national and local levels.

-BMZ provided Libya with funding of 32 million euros in 2021.
-With commitments of 128 million euros since 2015, Germany is the second-biggest development donor, after the USA.
+The BMZ provided Libya with funding of 23 million euros in 2024.
+With commitments of 202.8 million euros since 2015, Germany is the second-biggest development donor, after the USA.
 The development projects themselves are implemented by GIZ and by UN and non-governmental organisations.
-Since 2022, cooperation is once again being directed from Tripoli for the most part (following a temporary shift to Tunis).
+Since 2022, cooperation is once again being directed from Tripoli.

 SDG trends for Libya